Ezechiel N'Douassel: Bhayangkara

-In January 2020, N'Douassel completed a move to Bhayangkara FC on a 2-year deal.
+In January 2020, N'Douassel completed a move to Bhayangkara on a 2-year deal.

 2020 season

-N'Douassel made his debut for Bhayangkara, coming on as a substitute for Herman Dzumafo, in a pre-season cup game against Cambodian C-League club Visakha as his team won 1–0.
+N'Douassel made his debut for Bhayangkara, coming on as a substitute for Herman Dzumafo, in a pre-season cup game against Cambodian Premier League club Visakha as his team won 1–0.
 N'Douassel scored his first goal for Bhayangkara in the same pre-season cup against Malaysia Super League club Petaling Jaya City, scoring a goal in the 55th-minute, which saw Bhayangkara crowned as the champion.
 On 29 February 2020, N'Douassel made his first league debut for Bhayangkara against Persiraja Banda Aceh as his team drew 0–0.
 On 31 March 2020 N'Douassel scored his first league goal for Bhayangkara against Persija Jakarta as his team drew 2–2.

 2021 season

 On 29 August 2021, N'Douassel scored a brace in Bhayangkara's first league match in 2021-22 Liga 1, earning them a 2–1 win over Persiraja Banda Aceh.
 N'Douassel scored two goals in a 3–2 win against Barito Putera, extending Bhayangkara unbeaten streak to six matches.
 On the following matchday, he started against his former club Persib Bandung, which ended his team's unbeaten run with a score of 2–0.